Are you looking for ways to get unlimited hearts on Duolingo?

 According to Duolingo, hearts are used as a way of “pacing lessons to balance practice and new material.“

 Basically, they believe it’s better for learning.
-They don’t want you advancing too quickly, otherwise, so their logic goes, you might not retain what you’ve learned.
+They don’t want you advancing too quickly, otherwise, you might not retain what you’ve learned (so their logic goes).

 Why you might want unlimited hearts

-Any long-term readers will know that I’ve never been a fan of the heart system as it punishes learners for making mistakes — which is actually one of the most important things when it comes to learning a language.
+Long-term readers will know that I’ve never been a fan of the heart system, as it punishes learners for making mistakes — which is actually one of the most important things when it comes to learning a language.

 For me, this is the biggest reason anyone would want unlimited hearts.
 Removing the heart system allows users to make as many mistakes as they want, without the risk of losing their ability to learn.